UCL-MIRSG/ansible-role-postgresql/README.md

 ## Role Variables

+There are several **optional** variables for the PostgreSQL server.
+See the [defaults here](defaults/main.yml).

-There are several required variables you will need to set before using this role.
+There are also several **required** variables you will need to set before using this role.

-### Variables for the PostgreSQL server
+### Required variables for the PostgreSQL server

 See [this example](molecule/resources/inventory/host_vars/db/vars) `host_vars` file.

-### PostgreSQL client variables
+### Required variables for the PostgreSQL client

 See [this example](molecule/resources/inventory/host_vars/web/vars) `host_vars` file.

-### PostgreSQL variables need by both the server and client
+### Required varaibles for both the server and client

 `postgresql_rpm_gpg_key_pgdg`: URL from which to download the RPM GPP key; not needed for CentOS 7